Northwestern University's Kellogg School of Management

 Director of Product Management for Frankenmuth Insurance Co.

-Kathy Woodliff is director of product management for Frankenmuth Insurance Co., Frankenmuth, Mich.
+Kathy Woodliff is director of product management and corporate underwriting for Frankenmuth Insurance Co., Frankenmuth, Mich.
 Kathy and her team are responsible for building new products and services that meet customer needs.

 Prior to joining Frankenmuth, Woodliff was a consultant with a predictive analytics software company and owned her own consulting practice to help family-owned businesses implement focused strategies to drive growth in profits, people and purpose to achieve successful outcomes.